githubtraining/training-manual/docs/07_collaborating_on_code.md

 1. Choose whether to *Approve* or *Request changes*
 1. Enter a general comment for the review.
 1. Click *Submit review*
-1. Click the *Conversation* view to check out your completed review.
+1. Click the *Conversation* tab to check out your completed review.